Darvel Music Festival: 'Fringe' event 2009

 The main ‘Homecoming Festival’ is preceded by a ‘fringe event’ which showcases up and coming regional bands.
 This event is the start of the ‘homecoming’ celebration, and occurs before the main festival, which lasts from May first to May tenth.
 The event intends to support emerging talent and gives these acts the opportunity to perform with the same professional sound and lighting as the main acts at the ‘Homecoming’ event.
 Many bands and solo artists request to perform, and the festival committee decides who is offered a slot.
 This year, unsigned bands from West Scotland appeared at the ‘fringe’ event on the seventeenth and eighteenth of April.
 Five acts perform each night.
 All profits attained from selling tickets and merchandise are donated to the live music and youth development fund.
 The 2009 ‘fringe’ line-up for day one includes performances by What The Heroes Say, The Ghosties, Streetlight Conspiracy, The LaFontaines, and The Longhorns.
 Day two of the festival ‘fringe’ features the Iain Morrison Band, Iain McKinnon, Man at the Window, TV21, and Laki Mera.
 The tickets for the ‘fringe’ event are less expensive than those for the ‘Homecoming’ festival, with ticket prices ranging from £5 to £7.
 The event, like the ‘Homecoming’ event, is held in the Darvel Town Hall.

 Darvel Music Company

 The Darvel Music Company is a community organization established in April 2008 in Darvel to promote music, culture, and live musical performance within Darvel and other East Ayrshire communities.
 The Darvel Music Company recently took over the organization and running of the Darvel Music Festival, and also plans to stage smaller concerts in Darvel Town Hall and to plan a series of music ‘sessions’ at local pubs.
 The company is run by volunteers and operated on a non-profit basis.
-It relys on grants, sponsorship, and fundraising events to finance the programs.
+It relies on grants, sponsorship, and fundraising events to finance the programs.
 Shelia McKenna, who is also the director of the music festival, is the new chairperson of the company.